Disc'in with Deer

 There are only a few holes that seem to be dictated by routing considerations.
 Much more emphasis seems to have been placed on creating some really challenging and beautiful holes.

-Navigation is problematic.
+Cons: Navigation isn't as straightforward as it could be.
 There are some trails that the course does not always follow.
 The small tee signs aren't always the easiest things to see through the woods and there are some occasionally long walks between holes and the location of the next tee is not readily apparent in many cases.
+But if you look carefully, there are some small metal arrow "badges" that point you in the right direction.

 There are some very long walks between a few of the holes.
 This is minor.